sharan007-cyberpunk/DeskCharm/README.md

 A Windows JavaFX desktop ornament inspired by the documented interaction model of the public Hangly project.

 This is an independent implementation.
-It does not copy Hangly source code, artwork, branding, or protected assets.

 ## Features